floringhimie/salusfy/README.md

 ### Getting the DEVICEID
 1. Loggin to https://salus-it500.com with email and password used in the mobile app(in my case RT301i)
-2. Click in the device
+2. Click on the device
-3. In the next page you will be able to see the device id in the page URL
+3. In the next page you will be able to see the device ID in the page URL
 4. Copy the device ID from the URL
 ![image](https://user-images.githubusercontent.com/33951255/140301260-151b6af9-dbc4-4e90-a14e-29018fe2e482.png)